 Location: 15300 University Blvd, Sugar Land, TX 77479

-Sugar Land's flagship park for families who want river access plus playground: Memorial Park covers 150 acres along the Brazos with an enclosed play area, climbing rope structures, 2.5 miles of paved trails, two pavilions, and kayak/canoe launch access.
-The adjacent 6-acre Pawm Springs Dog Park means the whole family (dog included) gets something out of one visit.
+150 acres, a rope climbing structure, and kayak launch on the Brazos: Memorial Park covers 150 acres along the Brazos with an enclosed play area, climbing rope structures, 2.5 miles of paved trails, two large pavilions, and kayak/canoe launch access.
+The adjacent 6-acre Pawm Springs Dog Park rounds out a full-family outing in Sugar Land.

-Good to know: trails, playground, fishing, kayaking, canoeing, picnic areas, restrooms, dog park.
+Good to know: trails, playground, fishing, kayaking, canoeing, picnic areas.

 Parent tip: The Brazos can be unpredictable after heavy rain — check conditions before kayaking.
 The playground is enclosed with fencing, which parents with toddlers appreciate.
 Arrive early on summer weekends for a shaded pavilion spot.